tytydraco/yessleep/out/I_got_a_job_as_a_runner_for_an_ice_cream_store_I_didnt_understand_my_job_title_until_I_met_my_first_runaway.md

 “You think I’m not going to last?”

 She shrugged, grabbing her bag from the stall, and digging around inside.
 I wasn’t expecting her to pull out what looked like a chocolate milkshake.
 Violet sipped from the straw, and I noticed her facial expression relax.
 The lights above stopped flicking erratically, and she finally fixed me with a smile.
 “I was a runner on my first day,” she mumbled through the straw, “I quit after two customers.
 But I already knew this place’s deal so it didn’t really matter to me.
-Clayton and I were aligned back in my freshman year, and let's say I wasn't…" Her eyes glinted, tapping her manicure on the table.
+Clayton and I were aligned back in my freshman year, and let's say I wasn't…" Her eyes glinted, tapping her manicure on the white marble faucet.
 "Turned off."

 Violet shrugged.
 "I just really didn’t like chasing after them, y’know?
 I thought it was cool at first!
 Like, I could straight up tell strangers that they were coming with me and they had no choice.
 But then… well… they started running, and I know it was my job to chase them, but it’s like, so annoying when I’m clearly slower than them and they have, like, such a bigger advantage which is stupid."

 I could have sworn the girl’s speech was slowing down into an almost slur like she was drunk.
 When her mouth split into a dazed grin, I wondered if it was the shake.
 “Now with you?
 I’m confused.”
 She jumped in front of me with a spring in her step, her ponytail bobbing up and down.

 With the straw still poking from her mouth, she surveyed me.
 “You don’t look like a runner,” Violet slurped more of her shake with a head tilt, and with every sip, her body seemed more alive, animated, like she was sipping on liquid drugs.
 Even her pupils were dilated.
-“No offence, but you don't look like a runner.
-You have to actually chase these guys, and believe me when I tell you they are faassssst.
+“No offence, but you don't look like you chase misbehaving college brats.
+You have to actually run after these guys, and believe me when I tell you they are faassssst.
 Like super fast."

 She giggled, draining her shake.
 “But I’m not gonna judge!”
 Her lips curled into a smirk.
 “If you can capture your first Buggie without Dylan’s help, I’ll happily welcome you to the family.”

 She turned her head like she had heard her name, though it was just the two of us.
 It was bizarre, the way the girl's expression twitched, her lips mouthing silent words like she was talking to herself.
-She headed to the door before hooting me one last look.
+She headed to the door before shooting me one last look.

 “Good luck, newbie!"
 I noticed her swipe at her apron for way too long, swiping and swiping and swiping, like she was clawing at it, desperate to get her filthy hands clean before disappearing through the door.
 I noticed she’d left the empty shake, and I was suddenly intrigued what exactly was in this thing.
 Clearly, she was hyped up on something, so what was it?
 The girl was freaking out beforehand, barfing into the toilet.
 So, what was in the shake that had put her in that state?
 I was reaching out to pick it up when Violet poked her head through the door.